 Join the Friends of the Petaluma River team!
-We are a dynamic and committed group working to celebrate and conserve the Petauma River & Watershed.
+We are a dynamic and ommitted group working to celebrate and conserve the Petauma River & Watershed.
 We are currently looking for new friends for the following position/s:

 Qualifications: • Love of youth & nature • Experience working with youth ages 6-12 • Good at leading games & assisting youth in nature-based crafts • Working knowledge of local flora/fauna is a plus but not required • Assist with balance of staying on schedule versus flexibility to respond to moments of wonder, skilled at assessing time & priority allocations of the day • Ability to use creative teaching techniques and group management skills • Positive attitude and work ethic, teamwork skills, oral communication skills

-Location: Petaluma River Watershed, Steamer Landing Park
+Location: Open Field Farm Steamer Landing Park

 Petaluma Watershed Intern